muratk5n/thirdwave/en/README.md

 ---

-This is Hydrogenious with its LOHC tech
+This is Hydrogenious with its LOHC tech, allows transport of H2 in an diesel like substance.

 "@hydrogenLOHC ..
-[I]n North Rhine-Westphalia at Chempark Dormagen.. a storage plant with a storage capacity of 1,800 tonnes of #hydrogen will be built"
+[I]n North Rhine-Westphalia at Chempark Dormagen.. a storage plant with a storage capacity of 1,800 tonnes of \#hydrogen will be built"

 ---